jeepfreyy/DEVKADA/README.md

 1. Push your code to GitHub
 2. Import project in Vercel
-3. Add environment variables in Vercel dashboard
+3. **Add ALL environment variables in Vercel dashboard**:
+   - Go to Settings → Environment Variables
+   - Add all variables from your `.env.local`
+   - Set for Production, Preview, and Development
+4. **Update Google OAuth redirect URI** (if using Calendar):
+   - Add your Vercel URL: `https://your-app.vercel.app/api/auth/google/callback`
-4. Deploy!
+5. Deploy!

+**Important**: See `VERCEL_DEPLOYMENT.md` for detailed deployment instructions and troubleshooting.

 ### Other Platforms